 Installing a GPS System: The Aftermath

 Once you have the GPS tracking device installed, you would be surprised to see its seamless manner of functioning.
-After the device is embedded in the vehicle, it utilises the Global Position System (GPS) satellites to obtain accurate and real-time location of the vehicle.
-The GPS then moves on to submitting data pertaining to the movement, location and current speed of the vehicle.
+After the device is embedded in the vehicle, it utilizes the Global Position System (GPS) satellites to obtain the accurate and real-time location of the vehicle.
+The GPS then moves on to submitting data pertaining to the movement, location, and current speed of the vehicle.
 This data is stored in a GPS server, that works as a condensed database.
 This database then relays the data to the receiving device, from where you can essentially track your vehicle.
 Apart from tracking, the process of GPS tracker installation can also make you privy to other essential information and functionalities such as stoppages, timestamps, geofencing, movement alerts, tampering alerts, vehicle health reports, and much more.

 LocoNav offers you services for all your business needs, from Vehicle Tracking Systems, Fleet Management Software, and Telematics, along with FASTag.
 LocoNav helps you in optimizing your operations and business while you focus on the growth of your enterprise!

 What to consider while mounting a GPS tracker in a car?

 Make sure the surface is clean, smooth, and concealed from other people.

 Which one is the best position to install the tracker?

 - The OBDII port is regarded as the greatest spot in the car to install a GPS tracker instrument since its location assures that you do not have to worry about its battery life.

 - To disguise the GPS gadget, experts recommend putting the tracking device within the dash.
 It’s almost like the way a stereo is hidden.

 - Installing a GPS tracker under the car requires the use of a magnetic tracking device that easily adheres to any metallic surface.